fidergo-stephane-gourichon/salis/README.md

 ### Queue
 - Newborn organisms are placed on top of the queue
 - Organisms are killed at the bottom of the queue
-- Organisms may halt on, or ignore, faulty instructions (faults)
+- Organisms ignore faulty instructions (faults)

 ### Instruction set
 *SALIS*' organisms read a simple language similar to ASM.
 This language consists of 64 instructions, each with an associated name and symbol.
-If *halting* is enabled, a program will halt whenever it commits a *fault*.
-If not, faulty instructions are ignored.
+Whenever an organism performs an invalid instruction it's considered a *fault*.
+To preserve robustness, faulty instructions are simply ignored by the organisms and its IP is incremented to the next address.

 #### Faults
 - IP or SP reaching ends of memory
 - Perform search or attempt a jump without a following key
 - Writing to a non-locally-allocated or invalid address
 - Reading (loading) from an invalid address
-- Allocating block of less than minimum allowed size
-- Allocating block of more than maximum allowed size
 - SP on address non-adjacent to child memory block while allocating
 - Swapping, freeing or splitting when not owning 2 memory blocks
 - Dividing by zero